Raneem-AbdeHafez/Enhancing_PepperRobot_LLM/Pepper- LLM & ASR/README.md

-# SAMK AI LAB Webserver LLModel: Falcon- 7b
+# SAMK AI LAB Webserver LLModel

 This readme file provides an overview and instructions for using the webserver application that utilizes a Language Model (LLM) to generate text based on user prompts.
 The application is built using Flask framework and integrates with the Hugging Face Transformers library for natural language processing tasks.